klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 Through the above examples you will see how to use Account and various AccountKey types in caver-js.

-However, these examples do not actually affect the Klaytn network.
-If you want to use your account with a different type of accountKey, such as AccountKeyPublic, AccountKeyMultiSig, or AccountKeyRoleBased, you must send a transaction for account update to the Klaytn network.
+Note that these examples do not affect the Klaytn network.
+If you want to use your account with a specific account key type, such as AccountKeyPublic, AccountKeyMultiSig, or AccountKeyRoleBased, you must send an account update transaction to the Klaytn network.

 The following [AccountForUpdate](#accountforupdate) explains how to update an account by sending a transaction to the Klaytn network.

-### AccountForUpdate
+### AccountForUpdate  <a id="accountforupdate"></a>

-AccountForUpdate is a class designed to make it easier to use transactions for account update.
+AccountForUpdate is a class designed to make it easier to use transactions for account updates.

 The AccountForUpdate contains only the public key to be used for account update and the address of the account to update.

 The examples below start with updating your account with accountKey.
 There must be enough KLAY in the account to be used for testing.
 Test KLAY for the Baobab network is available through [Baobab Faucet](../../../toolkit/klaytn-wallet.md#how-to-receive-baobab-testnet-klay).

-#### Create an AccountForUpdate
+#### Create an AccountForUpdate  <a id="create-an-accountforupdate"></a>
-Start by creating an AccountForUpdate.
+Let's start by creating an AccountForUpdate.

-Create by calling the address of account you want to update and the new key you want to update.
+You can create it by calling `createAccountForUpdate()` with the target account address and the new key you want to use.

 ```javascript
 const account = caver.klay.accounts.create()